 I was about to defend myself but a barefoot toddler came scrambling up the stairs demanding, “Beer, beer, beer!”

-He tipped his mug to her lips, letting her sip his morning beer while he shared his story—His name was Steve, he’d “barely escaped London” with “a cent of his net worth” after divorcing his “crazy ex-wife” then wasted no time finding a beautiful young Vietnamese wife and fathering another round of children.
+He tipped his mug to her lips, letting her sip his morning beer while he shared his story—His name was Steve, he’d “barely escaped London” with “a cent of his net worth” after divorcing his “crazy ex-wife” then wasted no time finding a beautiful new wife and fathering another round of children.

 He was well on his way to explaining why he’d named his bar “Sleepy Gecko” when Lou Reed’s “Take a Walk on the Wild Side” came on the radio and he totally lost it.